influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/concepts/api.md

 ### /query
 For more information on the `/query` endpoint see the [Querying Data](/influxdb/v0.13/guides/querying_data/) section of our docs.

+Starting with InfluxDB 0.13, all queries sent to the `/query` endpoint that are not `SELECT` or `SHOW` queries should be `POST` requests. non-`SELECT` and non-`SHOW` queries will continue to work with `GET` requests but this behavior is deprecated in version 0.13 and will no longer work in version 1.0.

 ### /write
 For more information on the `/write` endpoint see the [Writing Data](/influxdb/v0.13/guides/writing_data/) section of our docs.